Zahin-Tajwar/Monitor/README.md

 ## Monitor
-A monitoring programs written in Python that takes screenshots and saves keystrokes
+A monitoring program written in Python that takes screenshots and saves keystrokes

 #### Libraries:
 - pynput[pip install pynput]